cl-library-docs/common-lisp-libraries/docs/postmodern.md

 → list

-List the index names and the related columns in a table.
-Returns a list of alists.
+List the index names and the related columns in a single table.
+Each index will be in a separate sublist.

 ### list-table-sizes